rorybyrne/Personify/README.md

 ------------------------

 ## Bots
-There are two bots currently operating on Twitter using Personify
+There is a bot currently running on Twitter
 - [@DonaldoNumber9](https://twitter.com/DonaldoNumber9)